Muriel-Salvan/AutoTest/README.md

   set "sevenZipDir=C:\Programs\7zip"
   ```

+6. You'll need [md_to_bbcode](https://github.com/Muriel-Salvan/md_to_bbcode) to generate documentation for NexusMods.
+Make sure it is installed (meaning that `md_to_bbcode --version` works).

-6. Launch the `build.cmd` command from the root of the repository:
+7. Launch the `build.cmd` command from the root of the repository:
   ```bat
   build.cmd
   ```

   This will compile the Papyrus scripts and generate a packaged version of AutoTest in the file `AutoTest.7z`.
+  It will also generate a `README.bbcode` file which is a conversion of this `README.md` file in BBCode, ready to be copy-pasted in the NexusMod's description.

 ## Contributions